-Sun Valley is a somewhat ethnically-diverse town.
+Sun Valley is an extremely ethnically-diverse town.
 The people who call Sun Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sun Valley residents report their race to be White, followed by Asian.
 Sun Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.30% of the town’s residents.
+People of Hispanic or Latino origin account for 35.88% of the town’s residents.
 Important ancestries of people in Sun Valley include German, English, Italian, and Norwegian.

 The most common language spoken in Sun Valley is English.
 Other important languages spoken here include Spanish and Urdu.